 Are you making your child’s Halloween costume this year?

 Do you have one to share to inspire others?

-My coauthor, Amanda, is the Mom who will have it done early or can throw it together in a hour, I know she's amazing!
-Her Owl Costume Tutorial or Owl Apron are a great examples of how creative she is with her kids.
+My friend is the Mom who will have it done early or can throw it together in a hour, I know she’s amazing!
+Her Owl Costume Tutorial or Owl Apron are great examples of how creative she is with her kids.

 First we started off with some red yarn.
 My daughter was quite certain that Jesse has red hair and she needed it too.
 It was fun teaching my daughter how to braid while we were making it.
 We also added a little to the the front of the hat for Jesse’s bangs.

 Then we made a vest.
 She picked some simple yellow fabric and we designed our own little pattern.
 Yes I know I’m that kind of sewer, just creates things last minute from the top of my head.

 It’s so easy, I promise you can do it too.
 If not here’s a vest pattern.